Skip to content

 June 12, 2020, UK students, faculty, administrators, and President Capilouto, gathered around the school’s health colleges to show support against healthcare inequality.
 Donald Gillett II, executive director of the Kentucky Council of Churches, told the crowd to love others as they would love themselves and reform healthcare.
 Two days earlier, Governor A. Beshear promised healthcare to all black Kentuckians.

 On June 12, 2023, a federal judge ruled that Lexington’s current ban on electric billboards was “a valid content neutral regulation of speech” and, therefore, constitutional.
-Lamar Advertising, which owns 100 billboards in Central Kentucky, filed the lawsuit in 2021.
+Lamar Advertising, which owned 100 billboards in Central Kentucky, filed the lawsuit in 2021.